EDUDESTROER/StellarCalculatorApp/README.md

 - [ ] Create a volume unit converter.
 - [ ] Create a currency converter.
 - [ ] Create a weight and mass converter.
-## 📫 Contribuindo para <nome_do_projeto>

-Contributing to the StellarCalculatorApp, Follow the next steps:
+# 📫Contributing to the StellarCalculatorApp, Follow the next steps:

 1. fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.